-In 2015, 17% of Nanaimo households were low-income; of these, 23% were children aged 0-17.8 Residents in Nanaimo have higher levels of economic dependency and situational vulnerability, according to the Canadian Index of Multiple Deprivation.9 People with lower income may face compounded poverty in the future as they are less able to contribute to savings and retirement pensions - an important consideration for city planning in the years and decades to come.
+In 2019, 19% of Nanaimo households were considered low-income, based on city data; this is an increase from 17% in 2016 as seen in census data, which provided further insight into more specific sub-populations; for example, 23% were children aged 0-17.
+Residents in Nanaimo have higher levels of economic dependency and situational vulnerability, according to the Canadian Index of Multiple Deprivation.
+People with lower income may face compounded poverty in the future as they are less able to contribute to savings and retirement pensions - an important consideration for city planning in the years and decades to come.

-Housing unaffordability: Nanaimo now ranks in the top five most expensive housing markets in Canada, as well as one of the top 20 least-affordable cities for housing in the world.10 In December 2019, the MLS® Home Price Index (HPI) benchmark price for single family homes in Nanaimo was \$562,000.
-This is a 65% increase over five years.11 Average rent has increased by 27.5% over the same period.
+Housing unaffordability: Nanaimo now ranks in the top five most expensive housing markets in Canada, as well as one of the top 20 least-affordable cities for housing in the world.
+In December 2019, the MLS® Home Price Index (HPI) benchmark price for single family homes in Nanaimo was \$562,000.
+This is a 65% increase over five years.
+Average rent has increased by 27.5% over the same period.
 Renters living alone, lone parents, Indigenous peoples, and recent immigrants are having higher affordability challenges.

 Housing inadequacy: An aging housing stock, with many houses needing repairs, is an issue particularly due to the large number of homeowners in the community (67%).
-This particularly affects the Indigenous population where approximately 36% of homes are in need of major repairs.12 able&GeograghyName=Nanaimo#Total
+This particularly affects the Indigenous population where approximately 36% of homes are in need of major repairs.

-Homelessness increasing: Looking at the 2016-2020 period, homeless point-in-time counts show an overall increase from 174 to 433 (248%), another factor that will likely continue to be impacted
+Homelessness increasing: Looking at the 2016-2020 period, homeless point-in-time counts show an overall increase from 174 to 433 (248%), another factor that will likely continue to be impacted significantly by the pandemic due to employment loss, evictions, and housing affordability.
+Indigenous people were overrepresented at one-third of those enumerated.
+Of note, 268 (62%) were sleeping rough.